 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower of an all-electric HVAC system uses propane or oil as well as natural gas to heat the furnace.
+The blower of an electric HVAC system uses propane or oil, or natural gas to heat the furnace.

 Thermostat

-A thermostat is among the most vital components of your HVAC system.
-It regulates the temperature in your home by turning off and on the fan and compressor until they achieve a specific temperature, and it also switches on the air exchanger in order to pull fresh, outside air into your home, while exchanging stale indoor air through your ductwork.
+The thermostat is an important component of your HVAC system.
+It regulates the temperature of your home by turning off and on the fan and compressor to achieve a set temperature.
+It also turns on the exchanger in order to draw fresh air from outside into your home and then vent stale air through your ductwork.

-The majority of thermostats are digital however, some older models exist.
-Digital thermostats are controlled by a thermosistor.
-The device is made of metals which change resistance as temperatures change.
-The thermistor, which is connected to a control unit, converts the resistance change into a temperature.
-Thermostats come in a range of models, including programmable and smart thermostats that let you monitor your home’s energy consumption and adjust it accordingly.
+Most thermostats are digital, however, some older models exist.
+Digital thermostats make use of a device called a thermistor, which has metals that alter electrical resistance as temperature changes.
+The thermistor is connected an microcontroller that converts changing resistance into a temperature reading.
+Thermostats come in a range of models including programmable and intelligent thermostats that allow you to monitor your home energy consumption and adjust it accordingly.

-Thermostats are often placed on the walls of your home’s interior, typically in the rooms most frequently used.
-The position of your thermostat could affect its accuracy.
-A thermostat located in direct sunlight, for instance it could display more heat than the actual room temperature.
-This could cause your system to run more or less.
-If your thermostat isn’t working properly, try resetting the device.
-If this doesn’t solve the problem, call an AC technician.
+Thermostats are often placed on the walls of your home’s interior, usually in the rooms that are most often used.
+The location of a thermostat inside your home can affect its accuracy.
+For instance, a thermostat located in direct sunlight might read hotter than the actual room temperature which can cause your system to run excessively or not even run at all.
+If your thermostat isn’t functioning properly, try resetting the device.
+If this doesn’t solve the problem contact an AC technician.

-Consider a programmable thermostat when you are replacing your existing thermostat.
-You will save money on energy bills.
-A thermostat that is programmable will automatically adjust your home’s temperature to meet your schedule instead of having to manually manipulate your HVAC system on a daily basis.
-It is also worth checking to see if you can find a better model that can provide you with even greater savings on energy, like an energy-efficient or ENERGY STAR-certified thermostat.
+You should consider a programmable thermostat if you are replacing your current thermostat.
+You can reduce your energy costs.
+A thermostat that is programmable will automatically adjust your home’s temperature to meet your schedule instead of having to manually alter your HVAC system on a regular basis.
+You should also check to see if there is an energy-efficient model, like one that’s ENERGY Energy Star certified or energy efficient.

 Condenser

-The refrigerant gas that is produced by the compressor is pumped into the condenser where fans blow cool air from outside over the coils.
-This allows the refrigerant gas to cool and return to a liquid state.
-This cooled low-pressure liquid then is redirected back to the evaporator where it continues the cooling process.
-The process is repeated until the desired temperature in your business or home is achieved.
+The compressor pushes the refrigerant into the condenser where a fan blows cool outside air over the coils.
+This allows the refrigerant gas to cool and return to a liquid form.
+The liquid that is cooled moves back into the evaporator where it continues the cooling process.
+The process repeats to achieve the temperature you want for your office or home.

-The most important thing you can do to ensure that your condenser running correctly is to ensure that the area around it remains free of debris.
-Leaves, twigs and flowers grass, and other debris can be taken into the unit by the condenser’s fan and create clogs that hinder the operation of the cooling system.
-It is recommended to keep the bushes and trees cut back so that they don’t encroach on the unit.
-This will decrease the chances that berries, nuts or branches will fall into the system and clog it.
-Keeping your condenser free from debris can add 1-2 additional years to the life of your AC system.
+To ensure that your condenser is operating efficiently, make sure that the area around it is clear of debris.
+Leaves, twigs and flowers grass and other debris could be sucked into the unit by the condenser’s fan and cause clogs that prevent proper operation of the cooling system.
+It’s also a good idea to keep your trees and shrubs cut back so that they don’t touch the unit.
+This will reduce the risk that branches, berries, or nuts will fall and block the system.
+Clean your condenser to prolong the life of your AC system by a minimum of 1-2 years.

 Evaporator

-The evaporator moves warm air in your home.
-It is comprised of a series of u-shaped tubes that are arranged into panels.
-Air from the blower fans is blown through these coils.
-This draws heat from indoor air and then transfers it to the refrigerant.
-The refrigerant’s liquid becomes an air-borne gas that is circulated through the cooling system to cool your air.
+The evaporator is the thing that circulates warm air inside your home.
+It is comprised of a series of tubes, which are then set into panels.
+The air from the blower fan is blown across these coils.
+This draws heat from the indoor air and then transfers it to the refrigerant.
+The liquid refrigerant becomes a gas that is circulated through the cooling system to cool the air.

-The law of thermodynamics states that heat travels from warmer to colder objects.
-If the evaporator operates correctly, the energy moves from the warm air to the refrigerant that is colder.
+The thermodynamic law states that heat travels from colder to warmer objects.
+When the evaporator functions correctly, the heat energy is transferred from the refrigerant that is warm to the cool air.
 This causes the refrigerant to boil or evaporate.
-During this process, the latent heat (which cannot be measured with a thermometer) is transferred from air to refrigerant.
+During this process, the heat that cannot be measured by a thermometer, known as latent heat is transferred from the air to the refrigerant.

-These coils are constructed with specific structures that aid in the transfer of heat.
-These are known as fins, and increase the surface area to facilitate the transfer of heat.
-Some evaporators are built using copper while others use aluminum, with each offering its own set of advantages.
+These coils are constructed with specialized structures that improve the transfer of heat.
+Fins are utilized to increase the surface area of coils.
+Certain evaporators are constructed with copper while others use aluminum, with each offering its own set of advantages.

-An evaporator that has a buildup of organic growth is susceptible to issues.
-This could be the result of mildew or mold.
-If this happens, the bacteria may produce a sour smell that will spread throughout the home.
-This may cause discomfort.
+An evaporator that is afflicted with a buildup of organic growth can be prone to problems.
+This can be caused by mildew or even mold.
+If this occurs, the bacterium can produce a foul smell that spreads throughout the house.
+This can cause discomfort.

-It is important to select an evaporator which can be easily maintained and cleaned.
-It is also recommended to consider the environment you will be working in when choosing an evaporator.
-Some are built to withstand harsh conditions while others can be used in moderate environments.
-Lastly, you will want to ensure that your evaporator comes with a solid warranty to protect your investment.
+To avoid these problems, it is important to choose an evaporator which can be easily cleaned and maintained.
+It is also recommended to consider the environment in which you work when choosing an evaporator.
+Some are designed to withstand harsh conditions while others are suited to moderate conditions.
+It is also important to make sure that the evaporator you choose to purchase is protected by a warranty that will protect you and your investment.

 Fan

-The fan in your HVAC system circulates hot or cold air throughout your home until you reach the thermostat setting.
-The fan can either be set to auto or constant.
-We suggest keeping the fan on at all times for maximum efficiency and to cut down on electricity bills.
-We can replace the motor of the fan if it is constantly running.
-The new ECM motor is up to 70 percent more energy efficient than the old PSC motors.
-It will pay for itself over the lifespan of the unit.
+The fan in your HVAC system circulates hot or cold air through your home until you get to the temperature you want.
+The fan can be turned on automatic or constant.
+We suggest keeping the fan on constant for maximum efficiency and to save money on electric bills.
+If your system’s fan is continuously running, we can replace it with an ECM blower motor which is up to 70 percent more efficient than the old PSC motors and will pay for itself in savings over the life of the unit.

-If your fan is only running on high, the short circuit or broken relay could be keeping the thermostat settings from reaching the fan.
+If your fan only operates on high, an unbalanced circuit or a broken relay could be preventing your thermostat settings from reaching the fan.

 Filter

-The filter is used to circulate the air throughout the house before it is heated or cooling.
-It filters out impurities and stops dust and pet dander from getting into the system and contaminating the internal components.
-It also protects family members from illnesses spread by tiny pathogens that are floating in the air.
-It also ensures the system is functioning properly.
-A dirty filter makes the system work harder and can cause it to overheat or breakdown.
+The filter is used to circulate air around the house before it is heated or cool.
+It removes impurities, and stops dust and pet dander from getting into the system, causing contamination to internal components.
+It safeguards the family members from illnesses caused by airborne pathogens.
+It also ensures that the system functions efficiently.
+A dirty filter causes the system to work harder, which can cause it to overheat and eventually break down.

-The filter is located in the return air duct, or in some cases, the blower compartment of the furnace.
-The return air duct is normally situated on the wall, ceiling or floor, or in the storage closets.
-It usually is covered by a large metal grille that covers the filters.
-Ideally, the filter should be easily accessible for homeowners and service technicians in order to facilitate cleaning and replacement.
+The filter is situated in the return air duct or in some cases, the blower compartment of the furnace.
+The return air duct can be found on the floor, wall or ceiling, or even in the storage closets, and it often contains a large metal grate which covers the filter.
+The filter should be easily accessible to homeowners and service technicians to aid in cleaning and replacement.

-Filters are evaluated based on their MERV rating (Minimum Effectiveness Reporting Value) which reveals how well they are able to capture various sizes of particles.
-A filter with a low MERV rating is able to remove larger particles such as dust mites and pet dander however it’s not as efficient in catching small allergens or germs.
-High-MERV filters, on the contrary, can capture many different contaminants without limiting normal airflow.
+Filters are evaluated based on their MERV rating (Minimum Effectiveness Reporting Value), which shows how well they are able to capture different sizes of particles.
+A low-MERV filter is able to capture larger contaminants such as pet dander and dust mites, but it’s not very effective at catching fine allergens or germs.
+High-MERV filters on the other hand, can catch a wide range of contaminants without restricting normal airflow.

 Explore More